Champion the Cure Challenge Announces 2020 Honorees

 Champion the Cure Challenge could not succeed without support from the business community, and Katahdin Trust Company is one of the businesses that lead the way.
 Katahdin Trust goes above and beyond each year by providing financial support and promoting The Challenge through radio ads and sponsoring grateful patient and staff posters.
 Their employees have contributed countless volunteer hours to help the event run smoothly.

-Memorymaker Photography, Thomas Morelli Photography, and Nancy O’Connor Photography, Volunteers of the Year
+Memorymaker Photography and Nancy O’Connor Photography, Volunteers of the Year

 Target, Community Champion

 Target helps make Champion the Cure Challenge a family-friendly event for people of all ages through their support of Kidzone, the special area at The Challenge that offers games and prizes just for children.
 Target has provided thousands of toys and treats to children as well as extensive volunteer support for Kidzone.
 Their contributions ensure that The Challenge will be an experience that kids and families will always remember.